Self-Supervised Learning for Recommender Systems: A Survey: Definition and Taxonomy

 \subsubsection{Contrastive Methods}

-Driven by CL \cite{jaiswal2021survey}, contrastive methods have become the dominant branch in SSR (shown in Fig. \ref{fig:catrgory}).
-The fundamental idea behind contrastive methods is to treat every instance (e.g., user/item/sequence) as a class, and then pull views of the same instance closer in the embedding space, and push views of different instances apart, where the views are created by imposing different transformations on the original data.
-Generally, two views of the same instance are considered a positive pair, and views of different instances are considered negative samples of each other.
-A positive view is supposed to introduce the non-essential variations into examples without modifying semantic meanings.
-By maximizing the consistency between positive pairs while minimizing the agreement between negative pairs, we can obtain discriminative and generalizable representations for recommendation.
-Formally, the pretext task of the contrastive SSR methods (Fig. \ref{fig: contrastive}) can be defined as:
+Driven by CL \cite{jaiswal2021survey}, contrastive methods have become the dominant branch in SSR (shown in Fig. \ref{fig:category}).
+The fundamental idea behind contrastive methods is to treat every instance (e.g., user/item/sequence) as a class, and then pull variants of the same instance closer in the embedding space, and push variants of different instances apart, where the variants are created by imposing different transformations on the original data (Fig. \ref{fig: contrastive}).
+Generally, two variants of the same instance are considered a positive pair, and variants of different instances are considered negative samples of each other.
+A variant is supposed to introduce the non-essential variations rather than significantly modify the original instance.
+By maximizing the consistency between positive pairs while minimizing the agreement between negative pairs, the method can obtain discriminative representations for recommendation.
+We formulate the contrastive task as: